 If you're a long-term thinker like I am, you probably agree that it's better to face the sting before you invest time, energy, and money than after because when you know what you're up against, you can make educated decisions and take calculated risks.

 “Ultimately, when presenting to a publisher, I provide a cross-section.
 If a book has 250 reviews with 4 and 5 stars, and 70,000 in sales, this author has a lot of promise.
 Alternatively, if a book has 200 reviews and only 10,000 sales, it’s going to be so much more challenging to present them and say, ‘You should invest money in this author.’”
-(17, 18)
+(17, 18, and keep 22 in mind)

 High Achiever: The Shocking True Story of One Addict's Double Life by Tiffany D. Jenkins was originally self-published in 2017 and sold to Harmony Books, an imprint of Penguin Random House, on 3/22/2019.
 (19, 20)